stkbailey/stkbailey.github.io/_posts/2017-08-22-Geocoding-Schools.markdown

 # Now, let's try it out on our central office
 print(getCoords('Metro Nashville Board of Education'))
-{% endhighlight %}

     Address      2601 Bransford Ave, Nashville, TN 37204, USA Latitude                                           36.121
     Longitude                                         -86.767
     Name: Metro Nashville Board of Education, dtype: object
+{% endhighlight %}

+It's time to do this for all the schools.
+We will initialize a new DataFrame and fill it up with data as we get it.

 {% highlight ruby %}
-# We want to start with a brand new DataFrame.
-We'll fill it up with data as we get it.
 geodf = pd.DataFrame()

 for school in schools_with_city: